If you are selling an online course or are planning to do so, it's important to be aware of this one simple fact.

 Getting the course thumbnail early will also allow us to easily brand your videos from the beginning.

-Any material that you use on the videos like for example powerpoint slides, graphics or other learning material can be easily branded using the thumbnail.
+Any material that you use on the videos for example PowerPoint slides, graphics, or other learning material can be easily branded using the thumbnail.

 This will make the course look a lot more professional and consistent, and all that it takes for that is just one course image, created at the very beginning of the course creation process.